niratzitz/generic-bank/README.md

 This is a demo app for Kubernetes.

-To deploy into Kubernetes run:
+To deploy into your Kubernetes cluster run:
 ```
 ./deploy <timezonedb token>
 ```